volodya-lombrozo/newsman/README.md

     -n, --name NAME                  Reporter name.
 Human readable name that will be used in a report -u, --username USERNAME          GitHub username.
 For example, 'volodya-lombrozo' -r, --repository REPOSITORIES    Specify which repositories to include in a report.
 You can specify several repositories using a comma separator, for example: '-r objectionary/jeo-maven-plugin,objectionary/opeo-maven-plugin'
-    -p, --position                   Reporter position in a company.
+    -p, --position POSITION          Reporter position in a company.
 Default value is a 'Software Developer'.
+    -o, --output OUTPUT              Output type.
+Newsman prints a report to a stdout by default.
+You can choose another options like '-o html', '-o txt' or even '-o html'
+    -t, --title TITLE                Project Title.
+Empty by default
 ```

 ### Example